-With one of America's vastest and most beautiful sweeps of beach and an all-round breath-taking scenery, Topsail Hill Preserve State Park is considered one of the best natural parks in the United States.
-Named after its 25-feet sand dunes, the park offers a wide range of natural resources and recreational activities for visitors all year round.
+With one of America's most beautiful sweeps of beach and an all-round breath-taking scenery, Topsail Hill Preserve State Park is considered one of the best natural parks in the United States.
+Named after its 25-foot sand dunes, the park offers a wide range of natural resources and recreational activities for visitors all year round.

-Located in Walton County, Florida, the park has three miles of beautiful white sand as well as unique plant and animal life including three species of the carnivorous pitcher plant, the endangered Choctawhatchee Beach Mouse, Florida black bears, and a variety of bird species including egrets, hawks, and woodpeckers.
+Located in Walton County, Florida, the park has three miles of beautiful white sand, as well as unique plant and animal life.
+You can find three species of the carnivorous pitcher plant, the endangered Choctawhatchee Beach Mouse, Florida black bears, and a variety of bird species including egrets, hawks, and woodpeckers.

-RV campers will have an amazing time at this park, with spaces afforded to RV campers as well as an endless list of recreational activities available to visitors.
-The park has about 13 miles of trails with different surfaces, ranging from gravel and flat pavements to deep sand and rocky roads for all kinds of sporting activities like biking, hiking, and horseback riding.
+RVers will have an amazing time at this park, with spaces afforded to RV campers as well as an endless list of recreational activities available to visitors.
+The park has about 13 miles of trails with different surfaces, ranging from gravel and flat pavements to deep sand and rocky roads, for all kinds of sporting activities like biking, hiking, and horseback riding.

 The park also protects a line of freshwater coastal lakes including Campbell Lake and Morris Lake.
-Boats are not allowed in these parts of the park, but fishing and picnicking are among the most popular activities in these parts of the resort and visitors can also see remnants of World War II missile testing programs.
-With 156 RV sites, this resort is a prime destination for RV campers and should be at the top end of your list for next vacation destination.
+Boats are not allowed in these parts of the park, but fishing and picnicking are among the most popular activities here.
+Plus, visitors can also see remnants of World War II missile testing programs.
+With 156 RV sites, the park's campground is a prime destination for RV campers and should be at the top of your list as your next vacation destination.